 - have experienced symptoms of COVID-19 in the last 14 days, such as fever, chills, cough, shortness of breath, difficulty breathing

 - have had a positive COVID-19 diagnostic test (nasal swab test) in the last 14 days

 - are currently on self-quarantine restrictions

 If you are unsure whether to donate, or if you have donated recently and you develop symptoms of COVID-19 or you test positive for COVID-19, please contact us at 1-877-486-9414.

 Please be aware that we do NOT test for COVID-19.
 You should contact your health care provider if you want to be tested.

-If you are feeling healthy and meet general eligibility guidelines, please schedule your donation now to help ensure a stable blood supply amid coronavirus concerns.
+If you are feeling healthy and well and meet general eligibility guidelines, please schedule your donation now to help ensure a stable blood supply amid coronavirus concerns.

 NCBB has provided a letter that donors may present as justification for travel to donor centers, as needed.
 This letter establishes blood donors as essential members of our critical infrastructure.
-Plus, when you complete your iDonate health history questionnaire in advance, your receipt will also have an Emergency Blood Donor icon.
+Plus, when you complete your iDonate health history questionnaire in advance, your receipt will also indicate you are an Emergency Blood Donor.